SLOW is here to support you following the devastating loss of your child.

 How often do our groups run?

-SLOW runs weekly daytime and monthly evening groups in North London and a monthly daytime group in South London.
+SLOW runs two weekly daytime and monthly evening groups in North London and a weekly daytime group in South London.

 All groups run in school term times and the dates of forthcoming support groups are displayed on the calendar.
 Our daytime meetings take place over an hour and a half and our evening meetings run for two hours.